 Main illustration: Kyle Wayne Benson

 You might be familiar with Scott Brinker’s famous marketing technology (martech) landscape slide.

 Known as the Martech 5000 – nicknamed after the 5,000 companies that were competing in the global marketing technology space in 2017 – it’s said to be the most frequently shared slide of all time.

-By 2019, Brinker had added more than 2,000 vendors – that’s over 7,000 marketing software companies fighting for the same buyers’ attention in a $121 billion dollar industry.
+By 2020, Brinker had added more than 2,000 vendors – that’s over 7,000 marketing software companies fighting for the same buyers’ attention in a $121 billion dollar industry.

-We’ll also show you how your business can navigate the martech landscape to build a lean, productive marketing tech stack that will serve you this year and beyond.
+We’ll also show you how your business can navigate the martech landscape to build a flexible, productive marketing tech stack that can help scale your business this year and beyond.